“I often get the feeling that things around me have lost their proper balance, though it could be that my perceptions are playing tricks on me."

 “Even the most beautifully designed item dies if it is out of balance with its surroundings.”

-After pressing for his real opinion, the woman he meets asks if unity is really the most important thing – he admits it’s not, but you can’t sell the most important things.
+After pressing for his honest opinion, the woman he meets asks if unity is the most important thing – he admits it’s not, but you can’t sell the most important things.

 This line tends to haunt readers, but I suspect what the narrator intuits here is how perspectival balance is a personal matter.
 It is difficult to sell because the need for balance changes from person to person and kitchen to kitchen.